Table of contents

 You can also see if any errors are reported:

-The printers which you intend to use must be installed on the computer where the service is installed, even if it is as network printer.
+The printers which you intend to use may be a network printers connected to another computer rather than the computer you intend to run the printer service on.
+However, the printers must still be installed on the same computer as the printer service.
 The printers are identified by name.
 Which printer is used for which report is configured in Ongoing WMS.
 If no configuration is made for a report, then the default printer will be used.

 Find connected printers

 Before you start the set up you should make sure your printer service is connected and that it has access to all the printers you want to use.
 Go to Connected printer services from Administration ⇒ Printer settings.

 You will find all connected printer services.
 If you press select you can see what printers the service has access too.
 The Printer Name will be used as the printer path in the next step.